ZoomInfo Technologies (NASDAQ:ZI) Releases FY 2022 Earnings Guidance

-ZoomInfo Technologies (NASDAQ:ZI – Get Rating) last released its earnings results on Monday, February 14th.
-The company reported $0.18 EPS for the quarter, topping the consensus estimate of $0.13 by $0.05.
-ZoomInfo Technologies had a negative net margin of 0.39% and a positive return on equity of 9.58%.
-The firm had revenue of $222.30 million for the quarter, compared to the consensus estimate of $207.70 million.
-During the same quarter in the previous year, the firm earned $0.08 earnings per share.
-The company’s quarterly revenue was up 59.1% compared to the same quarter last year.
-On average, equities research analysts expect that ZoomInfo Technologies will post 0.36 earnings per share for the current year.
+ZoomInfo Technologies (NASDAQ:ZI – Get Rating) last announced its earnings results on Tuesday, February 15th.
+The company reported $0.10 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.01.
+ZoomInfo Technologies had a positive return on equity of 9.58% and a negative net margin of 0.39%.
+The business had revenue of $222.30 million for the quarter, compared to analysts’ expectations of $207.70 million.
+During the same period in the prior year, the business posted $0.08 earnings per share.
+The firm’s revenue was up 59.1% on a year-over-year basis.
+As a group, research analysts forecast that ZoomInfo Technologies will post 0.36 EPS for the current fiscal year.

-In related news, major shareholder Carlyle Group Inc. sold 710,455 shares of the company’s stock in a transaction dated Monday, December 6th.
-The shares were sold at an average price of $59.70, for a total transaction of $42,414,163.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Henry Schuck sold 1,127,028 shares of the company’s stock in a transaction dated Tuesday, November 30th.
-The stock was sold at an average price of $63.05, for a total transaction of $71,059,115.40.
+In other ZoomInfo Technologies news, COO Joseph Christopher Hays sold 2,179 shares of the stock in a transaction on Thursday, February 17th.
+The stock was sold at an average price of $53.38, for a total transaction of $116,315.02.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, major shareholder Subsidiary Holdings L.L.C.
+Cg sold 22,880 shares of the stock in a transaction dated Monday, February 14th.
+The shares were sold at an average price of $57.31, for a total value of $1,311,252.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 6,281,443 shares of company stock valued at $379,351,180.
-Insiders own 24.77% of the company’s stock.
+Over the last quarter, insiders have sold 4,458,411 shares of company stock worth $259,401,998.
+24.77% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Deutsche Bank AG grew its stake in ZoomInfo Technologies by 265.3% during the 4th quarter.
-Deutsche Bank AG now owns 2,648,332 shares of the company’s stock valued at $170,024,000 after acquiring an additional 1,923,427 shares in the last quarter.
-Legal & General Group Plc grew its stake in ZoomInfo Technologies by 347.8% during the 4th quarter.
-Legal & General Group Plc now owns 539,597 shares of the company’s stock valued at $34,642,000 after acquiring an additional 419,095 shares in the last quarter.
-Sei Investments Co. grew its stake in ZoomInfo Technologies by 8.9% during the 4th quarter.
-Sei Investments Co. now owns 284,803 shares of the company’s stock valued at $18,284,000 after acquiring an additional 23,302 shares in the last quarter.
-California State Teachers Retirement System grew its stake in ZoomInfo Technologies by 84.1% during the 4th quarter.
-California State Teachers Retirement System now owns 274,207 shares of the company’s stock valued at $17,604,000 after acquiring an additional 125,257 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans grew its stake in ZoomInfo Technologies by 27.3% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 266,738 shares of the company’s stock valued at $17,125,000 after acquiring an additional 57,215 shares in the last quarter.
-86.41% of the stock is owned by institutional investors.
+Hedge funds have recently made changes to their positions in the stock.
+NEXT Financial Group Inc raised its holdings in shares of ZoomInfo Technologies by 331.7% during the fourth quarter.
+NEXT Financial Group Inc now owns 1,813 shares of the company’s stock valued at $116,000 after acquiring an additional 1,393 shares during the period.
+Public Employees Retirement System of Ohio bought a new stake in ZoomInfo Technologies in the 4th quarter valued at $147,000.
+Advisors Asset Management Inc. raised its stake in shares of ZoomInfo Technologies by 159.1% in the 4th quarter.
+Advisors Asset Management Inc. now owns 3,404 shares of the company’s stock valued at $219,000 after buying an additional 2,090 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich bought a new position in shares of ZoomInfo Technologies in the fourth quarter valued at approximately $383,000.
+Finally, JustInvest LLC acquired a new position in shares of ZoomInfo Technologies in the 4th quarter worth approximately $529,000.
+86.41% of the stock is owned by institutional investors and hedge funds.

 About ZoomInfo Technologies (Get Rating)